segment-integrations/analytics-swift-nielsen-dtvr/README.md

                     .trackApplicationLifecycleEvents(true))
 analytics.add(plugin: NielsenDTVRDestination())
 ```
-Your events will now be given Nielsen-DTVR session data and start flowing to Nielsen-DTVR via Cloud Mode.
+Your events will now be given Nielsen-DTVR session data and start flowing to Nielsen-DTVR via Device Mode.

 ## Support